 Caribbean macaroni pie is a comfort food staple in the West Indies.
 This cheesy baked pasta dish is delicious with stewed or barbecued chicken.
-This recipe is a bit sweet, and it’s very plain.
-If you’re looking for a more traditional macaroni pie, check out my Trinidad Macaroni Pie post.
+This recipe is a bit sweet and very plain, making it a kid-friendly version of this classic dish.
+If you’re looking for a more traditional savoury macaroni pie, check out my Trinidad Macaroni Pie post.

 As much as I enjoy a big bowl of creamy mac and cheese, it will never replace my love for Caribbean macaroni pie.